JonBoyleCoding/azure-kinect-video-player/README.md

 ### Install the Player and the Module into your System

-You can install this directly from git into your local user by the following command:
+You can install the latest version (0.2.1) directly from git into your local user by the following command:

 ``` sh
 pip install --upgrade git+https://github.com/JonBoyleCoding/python-azure-kinect-video-player.git@v0.2.1
 ```

 (Note: the `--upgrade` flag is provided to ensure that if you upgrade to a newer version it actually does so)

+If you want the master branch, no need to specify anything after (and including) the `@`.

 ### Include as a Package into your Project